Explore Horror Writing in Las Vegas, Nevada

 Neon lights and endless noise may define Las Vegas, but even in a city that never sleeps, the shadows find time to stretch.
 Beneath the casinos, showgirls, and spinning roulette wheels, strange things stir that glitter can’t cover up.

 From the haunted rooms of the Motel of Death, where guests have checked out under mysterious circumstances, to the unsettling silence of the Zak Bagans’ Haunted Museum, Vegas proves it’s not just the living who refuse to leave.
-For horror writers, it’s a surreal backdrop where excess meets the unexplained, and the house doesn’t always win.
+Where excess collides with the unexplained and the house doesn’t always win, the surreal backdrop is perfect for horror writing in Las Vegas.

 5 Sinister Stories and Desert Shadows in Las Vegas